Key Points:

 The Case for Buying the All-Inclusive Pass:

-• If you want a packed itinerary and find the majority of attractions available to pass holders to be attractive, then this could be a great opportunity to save money in Las Vegas.
+- If you want a packed itinerary and find most attractions available to pass holders appealing, this could be an opportunity to save.

-• The Go Vegas Pass can be an amazing opportunity for those visiting Vegas for the first time and want to experience all the city has to offer.
+- The pass can be an amazing opportunity for those visiting Vegas for the first time and want to experience it all.

 The Case Against Buying the All-Inclusive Pass:

-• If you’re only passionate about a few attractions, buying individual tickets is likely cheaper and less hectic than attempting to squeeze value from an all-inclusive pass.
+- If you’re only drawn to a few attractions, buying individual tickets is likely cheaper and less hectic than attempting to squeeze value from an all-inclusive pass.

-• Lastly, always compare the price of the pass vs. what you would actually pay if you simply bought tickets directly from the attraction or a 3rd party discount site like Vegas.com.
-Don’t blindly trust the “Normal Ticket Value” posted on the Go Pass website and do some comparison shopping before you buy to ensure you’re getting the deal you think you are.
+- Lastly, always compare the pass price to what you would actually pay if you bought tickets directly from the attraction or a 3rd-party discount site like Vegas.com.
+Don’t blindly trust the “Normal Ticket Value” posted on the Go Pass website.
+Do some comparison shopping to ensure you’re getting the deal you think you’re getting.

 Ultimately, realizing value from the All-Inclusive Go Pass all depends on: